This article has links to products and services we love, which we may make commission from.

 Final Words

-Christmas in Austin is a fun time for locals and visitors alike.
-There are lots of festivities and festivals going on in the streets, parks, bars and restaurants.
 It’s a great time to support local businesses too.
-So whether you are looking for live music, Christmas cocktails or light festivals there’s something for everyone in this things to do in Austin in winter guide.
-Looking for somewhere hotter in the US this December?
-Here’s our guide to the best places to visit in winter.
+So whether you are looking for live music, Christmas cocktails, or light festivals, there’s something for everyone in these things to do in Austin in winter guide.

-You May Also Like Our Other Austin Guides
+Our Austin Guides

 Hi Gemma!
 Thank you for this list…heading to Austin this weekend with the fam.
 If you had time for only 2 things, curious what they would be.
 We’ll have a 12 and 9 year old with us.
 THANK YOU!